ropensci/GSODR/cran-comments.md

 0 errors | 0 warnings | 1 note

-## New major release
+## New minor release

-This is a new major release with reduced dependencies and new functionality
+This is a new minor release with reduced dependencies and new functionality

 ## Bug fixes